 Solution: A script is provided to help you transform the named-licensed users to concurrent-licensed users.

 You have installed 5 concurrent licenses.
 The total capacity of the concurrent licenses are:

 - 5 Portfolio Management licenses

 If 5 users with only the concurrent Portfolio Management licenses are currently accessing PPM, then a user with the concurrent Portfolio Management license cannot log into PPM, unless at least one of the 5 previous users logs out.
 However, if a user with the concurrent Time Management license tries to log into PPM, the user can log in: because none of the concurrent Time Management licenses is consumed.

 Concurrent license FAQs

 A: When you log into PPM, one concurrent license is consumed for each feature assigned to you.
 When you log out from the last session, all the concurrent licenses are returned.

 A: If you close a session without explicitly logging out, the concurrent licenses will be returned after the session times out.

 A: Concurrent licenses are consumed on a per-user basis.
 When you log into PPM, one concurrent license is consumed for each feature assigned to you, regardless of how many sessions you open.

-A: By default, a PPM session times out after 30 minutes.
-You can modify the timeout setting in the following path:
+A: By default, a PPM session times out after 120 minutes.
+You can modify the timeout setting using the

 A: When SSO is enabled, you will automatically log into PPM if the SSO session is longer than the PPM session.
 If the SSO session is shorter than the PPM session, you need to log into IDP again.
 In both cases, PPM session is logged in and the concurrent license is consumed.